Meet super chef and

 Short travelled food from Hemsedal

-The plan was to stay for just one season, but now 15 years later, Jørgen is still in Hemsedal working as the general manager and chef at Hemsedal’s mountain farm and hotel, Harahorn, in the secluded mountains near Hydalen.
+The plan was to stay for just one season, but now 17 years later, Jørgen is still in Hemsedal working as Head of Food at Skigaarden in the middle of Hemsedal Ski Resort.

 "I felt at home here and everything fell into place.
 There is a combination of nature and work, and things aren't as stressful or super career-focused as they can often be in Oslo.
 We live life at a mountain pace, a little more laid back, surrounded by snow and nature," he says of Hemsedal.

 Jørgen, if you hadn't guessed it by now, is undoubtedly an all-rounder.
-In addition to working as chef and general manager at Harahorn, he is also one of the bosses at local produce company Tamt og Vilt, which focuses on local ingredients, age-old recipes and traditional preservation methods.
+In addition to working Head of Food at Skigaarden, he is also working with local produce company Tamt og Vilt, which focuses on local ingredients, age-old recipes and traditional preservation methods and he also has a bee farm and produce his own honey.